Controller-approved source entry - manual-review caution required

-Use feline-specific lesion patterns to separate allergy, parasites, infection, and trauma before choosing a next best step.
+Use this as a cluster review: separate allergy, parasites, infection, otic disease, and trauma before choosing a next best step.

 5